 • Thanksgiving doesn’t exactly bring to mind Italian food, but Ti Amo Ristorante Italiano is out to change that.
 Their Thanksgiving buffet, which runs from 11 a.m. to 2 p.m., features prime rib, turkey, ham, lasagna, potatoes and tons of sides.
 This special is available in their south Tulsa location only, so call and get your reservations ahead of time.

-• During the month of November, head to The Mule in Oklahoma City for the amazing Triptophantastic.
+• For just two weeks prior to Thanksgivinf, head to The Mule in Oklahoma City for the amazing Tryptophantastic.
 It’s a mouthful to say and to eat, as it combines all of your Thanksgiving favorites - turkey, cranberry sauce and even dressing – piled high on a sandwich.

 • Reservations are a must at Ingrid’s Kitchen in Oklahoma City each Thanksgiving.
 Offering a handful of timeslots, this popular all-you-can-eat buffet includes turkey, ham, broccoli cheese casserole, cranberry sauce and all the fixings.

 • For a festive Thanksgiving feast that you don’t have to lift a finger to prepare, pre-order your Thanksgiving meal from Oklahoma City’s Rococo’s Restaurant & Wine Bar.
 Rococo’s is offering a set holiday menu at their May Avenue location only, and reservations are required.